atomo15/tsfqx-cmp_sc4990sp21/README.md

 ### Implementations:
 #### Detect Input Part:
 - Using "from pynput import keyboard", "from pynput.keyboard import Key" and "with keyboard.Listener" to detecting input from keyboard
+- Create an condition to separate control between the body cam and ptz cam
+- Press 1 for controlling body cam and Press 2 for controlling Ptz cam
 #### Body Camera Part:
 - Creating intance that import from "from bosdyn.client.image import ImageClient" and calling robot.ensure_client method to make image client instance
 #### Ptz Part: